 - An unwavering commitment to protecting your rights and preserving your future

-Speak with a Gulfport Criminal Defense Lawyer at Smith & Holder, PLLC
+Speak with our Gulfport Criminal Defense Lawyers at Smith & Holder, PLLC

 To speak with one of our Gulfport criminal lawyers about your case, please call us or send us your contact information online.
 You can contact us 24/7.
 If we are not available immediately, we will be in touch as soon as possible.
 Our law firm is located in Gulfport, Mississippi and we are honored to serve Biloxi, Pascagoula, and all of Jackson and Harrison Counties with many types of legal representation.